Home Doh Ref

 HTML

-The html Pattern provides a straightforward, object-oriented interface for creating and managing DOM elements within Doh applications.
-It simplifies DOM manipulation, event handling, and the creation of reusable UI components.
+The html Pattern provides an object-oriented interface for creating and managing DOM elements within Doh applications.
+It handles DOM manipulation, event handling, and the creation of reusable UI components.

 This guide covers: